If you have concerns about a child please call 705.743.9751 or 1.800.661.2843

 • Assigns a Resource Worker to provide support and consultation to the Kin Foster Parents while ensuring they follow the Society’s policies and the licensing requirements of the Ministry of Children and Youth Services

-• Provides a Children Service Worker is assigned support to children and families during the child(ren)’s transition into their new home and later on when needed
+• A Children and Youth Services Worker will be assigned to provide support to children, youth and families during the child/youth’s transition into their new home and later on when needed

 • Collaborates with the family and other service providers in the assessment process